 After scanning through the recipe and realizing that I could easily veganize some of the ingredients and that I had everything on hand- I made them immediately.
-This rarely happens but when it does, nothing will stop me from making the recipe.
+This rarely happens but when it does, nothing will stop me from making this vegan lace cookie recipe.
 The excitement takes over and I drop everything to make it.
 (Check out the instagram post from way back when I made her variation and posted about it!)

 Fast forward to about a month ago, I decided to make them again but this time with almonds.
 Traditionally, these cookies are made around the holidays but this is my blog and I do what I want.
 I knew deep down in my heart that the texture of thinly sliced toasted almonds would take this recipe to the next level and so I added them in.
 Duh, it worked.
 Not to mention, because these cookies are so light and thin- they are perfect for the summer!
 Not too heavy- crispy, delightful, buttery, and crunchy.